The bricklayer parable and nonprofits

 Three techniques come immediately to mind:

 First, get really good at talking about your organization’s fundamental purpose, whether you call that your mission or otherwise.
 Make sure this is about underlying values and not first-order impacts.
 Keep talking about it.
-Just because you think everyone’s heard you talk about it before, don’t be shy about bringing it up again to reinforce the message.
+Just because you think everyone’s heard you talk about it before, don’t be shy about bringing it up again (and again!) to reinforce the message.

 Second, make sure the agenda for any significant meeting and the talking points for any presentation have some time set aside that connects the topic at hand to your deeper purpose.
 Even if you think everyone attending already understands your purpose, consistently reminding people of that purpose when they’re together as a group is a powerful way to build community and teamwork.
+This could be as simple as sticking your mission statement at the top of board meeting agendas or adding a 5 minute agenda item to every board meeting where you can share one success story that ties back to your purpose.

 In the end, of course, some people are going to naturally think like bricklayer 1, just as others are naturally going to think like bricklayer 3.
 But nonprofit leaders are absolutely in a position to make sure their organization doesn’t go off course by letting the purpose be lost amidst the details.